 Not to mention that both species attempted genocide in hopes of getting rid of a virulent enemy.
 Only difference was that the humans succeeded in their attempt and it was done out of self-defense and not malice.

 Parental Abandonment: Par for the course, being a Don Bluth film.
 The surviving Earthlings have even lost their mother planet, so some critics have dubbed it "The Ultimate Don Bluth Film".

 Petting Zoo People: Most of the alien designs are like this, so they rather come off as typical children's cartoon talking animals, until they start shooting people, getting their necks broken, and so on.
 It's all part of the film's split personality.

-In general stellar objects are insanely miniaturized.
-Nebulas appear to be a few ship lengths tall, distanced between stars and moons are covered in a matter of days or hours with sub-light speed propulsion systems.
+In general, stellar objects are insanely miniaturized.
+Nebulas appear to be a few ship lengths tall, and distances between stars and moons are covered in a matter of days or hours with sub-light speed propulsion systems.

-Akima, when jettisoned from the Drej ship in the middle of a nebula but is picked up by slavers in matter of hours.
+Akima is jettisoned from the Drej ship in the middle of a nebula but is found and picked up by slavers in a matter of hours.

-Self-Fulfilling Prophecy: From the novelization; the Drej believe that if humans are allowed to replicate their technology, they'll eventually destroy the Drej with it, thus leading to the destruction of Earth.
+Self-Fulfilling Prophecy: From the novelization; the Drej believe that if humans are allowed to replicate their technology, they'll eventually destroy the Drej with it, which leads the Drej to destroy Earth first.
 This fear is so deep-seated that when the Drej have the chance to later salvage the Titan and use it to repair their nearly dead mothership, they decide to destroy it anyway and hope they can solve their problems without it.
 The Drej firing on the Titan to destroy it is exactly what lets Cale steal their energy to power it.

 Space Is Cold: A very rare aversion.
 According to the commentary, a line that got deleted from the final cut mentioned Cale's blood being frozen due to exposure.
 If that one simple line hadn't been cut, this trope wouldn't have been averted.